andrewabogado/angular-dribbble/README.md

 # Trying out to build an app using AngularJS and Dribbble API

-Making myself accustomed with AngularJS by building a simple app using Dribbble's API and following TreeHouse's Building with AngularJS and APIs tutorial.
+This repo is just a step by step process to make myself accustomed with AngularJS by building a simple app utilizing Dribbble's API and following TreeHouse's Building with AngularJS and APIs tutorial.